getsentry/symbolicator/crates/symbolicli/README.md

 `symbolicli` is a cli utility that lets you symbolicate native events and minidumps locally.

-By default, `symbolicli` will access target https://sentry.io/.
+By default, `symbolicli` will target https://sentry.io/.
 If you are hosting your own Sentry instance, you can override this with the `--url` option or the `url` config setting.

 # Basic usage